livewire/livewire/docs/properties.md

 }
 ```

+> [!tip] Encrypting properties
+> If you'd rather obscure all information about a property from the front-end, you can use Livewire's `#[Encrypted]` attribute above the property.
+This way, Livewire will encrypt all property information and decrypt it during the next request.
+> Learn more on the [property encryption documentation page](/encrypt).

 ### Eloquent constraints aren't preserved between requests

 Typically, Livewire is able to preserve and recreate server-side properties between requests; however, there are certain scenarios where preserving values are impossible between requests.